Make-School-Courses/CS-2.2-Graphs-Recursion/README.md

 ## Class Assignments

 This course includes 5 assignments, assigned weekly and linked in the schedule above.
-For Assignment 5, you will have a choice between completing Assignment 5a (Max Flow) or Assignment 5b (Review).

 ### Projects